2610Shubham/Employee-Data-Analysis-SQL/README.md

 ### **Employee Demographics & Department Overview**

-- **Total Number of Employees in Each Department**: This query gives the count of employees in each department, which is useful for understanding the size of each department.
+- **1. Total Number of Employees in Each Department**: This query gives the count of employees in each department, which is useful for understanding the size of each department.
 ```sql
 SELECT
     department_name,